veselosky/webquills.net/content/about.md

-Format: complete
 Title: About Webquills.net
 Basename: about
-atom_id: tag:webquills.net,2009-06-07:/about
+GUID: tag:webquills.net,2009-06-07:/about
 Created: 2009-06-07T07:51
-Modified: 2009-06-07T07:51
+Updated: 2009-06-07T07:51
 Published: 1970-06-07T07:51
-Keywords:
-Tags:
-Category:
-Summary: Webquills.net helps web developers, designers, and marketers improve the effectiveness of their web sites.
+Description: Webquills.net helps web developers, designers, and marketers improve the effectiveness of their web sites.

 # About Webquills